dylancmznus/tp/docs/DeveloperGuide.md

 1b1.
 ClinicEase displays an error message.
 Use case resumes at step 1.

+### Use case: Add a new prescription

+**MSS**

+1. Doctor requests to add a new prescription
+2. System prompts for prescription details (patient ID, symptoms, medicines, optional notes)
+3. Doctor enters the required information
+4. System validates the patient ID exists
+5. System generates a unique prescription ID
+6. System saves the prescription
+7. System displays success message with the prescription details

+    Use case ends.

+**Extensions**

+* 4a.
+Patient ID does not exist
+    * 4a1.
+System shows an error message
+    * 4a2.
+Use case resumes at step 2

+* 3a.
+Required fields are missing
+    * 3a1.
+System shows error message with correct format
+    * 3a2.
+Use case resumes at step 2

+### Use case: View all prescriptions for a patient

+**MSS**

+1. Doctor requests to view all prescriptions for a patient
+2. Doctor enters patient ID
+3. System validates patient exists
+4. System retrieves and displays all prescriptions for the patient

+    Use case ends.

+**Extensions**

+* 3a.
+Patient ID does not exist
+    * 3a1.
+System shows an error message
+    * 3a2.
+Use case ends

+* 4a.
+No prescriptions found
+    * 4a1.
+System shows "No prescriptions found" message
+    * 4a2.
+Use case ends

+### Use case: View and generate HTML prescription

+**MSS**

+1. Doctor requests to view a specific prescription
+2. Doctor enters prescription ID
+3. System validates prescription exists
+4. System displays prescription details
+5. System generates HTML version
+6. System shows location of generated file

+    Use case ends.

+**Extensions**

+* 3a.
+Prescription ID does not exist
+    * 3a1.
+System shows an error message
+    * 3a2.
+Use case ends

+* 5a.
+HTML generation fails
+    * 5a1.
+System shows error message
+    * 5a2.
+Use case ends

 ## Non-Functional Requirements
 1. Should work on any mainstream OS as long as it has Java `17` or above installed.